oshidiynez/docker-qbittorrent/project.md

 ${{ title_caution }}
 ${{ github:> [!CAUTION] }}
 ${{ github:> }}* If you use the image with the default configuration, please make sure to change the default web ui login account password or provide your own qBittorrent.conf

+[^1]: Check the [compose.vpn.yml](https://github.com/11notes/docker-qbittorrent/blob/master/compose.vpn.yml) example on how to use this image with a VPN provider like gluetun.